zmalone/chef-web-docs/source/manage-a-web-app/rhel/configure-apache/1/_index.md

 You don't need to manually download cookbooks from Chef Supermarket to use them.
 You'll learn how to automatically download cookbooks in a bit, but the first step is to reference the cookbooks you want to load.

 The way you load one cookbook from inside another is to reference it in your cookbook's metadata file, metadata.rb.
-To use the apache2 cookbook, append the line depends 'apache2', '~> 3.0.1' to metadata.rb, making the entire file look like this.
+To use the apache2 cookbook, append the line `depends 'apache2', '~> 3.0.1'` to <code class="file-path">metadata.rb</code>, making the entire file look like this.

 ```ruby
 # ~/chef-repo/cookbooks/web_application/metadata.rb